Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Add permissions for product type
 - [ ] Add permissions for product items
 - [ ] Add permissions for product variations and variation options
-- [ ] Add size chart and return policy in products page
 - [ ] Email templates
 - [ ] Fix Image Server
 - [ ] Give each page a meta description and maybe a different title